branch14/ghost_reader/doc/SPEC.md

 * On application start a request should be made from server to send the already completed translations
+  - Use rails caching for case when multiple instances of the application are started
   - This request has to be nonlocking/async, and must not hang or crash the server if it fails
   - The server performs caching on this request.
 (Note: Because of